 David Dale Avenue Sewer Flooding Project

-Scottish Water is to start preparatory works on a project to alleviate sewer flooding in Stewarton, East Ayrshire.
+Scottish Water has been carrying out works on a project to alleviate sewer flooding in Stewarton, East Ayrshire.

-The project is being delivered by our in-house delivery team and the initial preparatory works are expected to last around seven days.
+The project is being delivered by our in-house delivery team.

 At a Glance